-For now, we’ll show you one representative picture of each brand and highlight a few properties, but our detailed guide will also have each brand’s key properties around the world and many Marriott hotel reviews.
+For now, we’ll go over them briefly, but our detailed guide will show you one representative picture of each brand, highlight a few of the brand’s key properties around the world, and include many Marriott hotel reviews.

 Marriott Bonvoy hotel brands – Luxury

 We are not luxury travelers, and Flytrippers’ travel rewards section is mostly geared towards people who want to travel more often and for free, not necessarily in luxury.

 That said, in some destinations with a low cost of living, luxury hotels are extremely affordable (in cash or in points).
 And most importantly, if you are going to splurge on high-end hotels, regardless of the country, it’s often a good idea to use points instead of cash (it’s another way to maximize the value of your points).

 Here are the 3 Marriott Bonvoy Classic Luxury brands:

 - JW Marriott